rvbug/neovim/README.md

 end
 ```

-`Note`:  If you are working on data science or ML project, do not activate your virtual environment before opening Neovim.
-It does not work.
+`Note`:  If you are working on data science or ML projects, do not activate your virtual environment before using DAP

 | keystroke | action |
 | --- | --- |